Making a Workplace Mental Health Plan

 The Centers for Disease Control and Prevention reports that depression leads to 200 million lost workdays a year, costing U.S. employers a whopping $17 billion to $44 billion.

 Most employers are aware of the problem, according to a January 2022 Willis Towers Watson survey, in which 86% of polled companies said they would put a focus on mental health needs in 2022.
-But only a quarter of those businesses have planned and implemented a wellness strategy.
+However, only a quarter of those businesses have planned and implemented a wellness strategy.

-First, explore allowing paid time off or sick days for burnout, stress, or diagnosed chronic anxiety or depression.
+1. Explore allowing paid time off or sick days for burnout, stress, or diagnosed chronic anxiety or depression.

-Second, after consultation with the Human Resources, department, encourage and engage in frank mental health discussions – through meetings, educational resources, and/or updates with emails or articles on your company’s intranet.
+2. After consultation with the Human Resources, department, encourage and engage in frank mental health discussions – through meetings, educational resources, and/or updates with emails or articles on your company’s intranet.

 “The old saying is ‘open-door policy,’ ” Batzler said.
 “Well, swing that door open for mental health issues.
 Have one-on-ones.
 Proactively check in with people.”

-Third, offer Employee Assistance Programs.
+3. Offer Employee Assistance Programs.
 Many companies, including Capital Blue Cross, have such programs to help people cope with financial or family stress, addiction, grieving, and other mental health challenges.

-Finally, put a plan in place to form a full, formal strategy for maximizing employees’ mental health.
+4. Put a plan in place to form a full, formal strategy for maximizing employees’ mental health.

-Capital Blue Cross invests in its members’ mental health, and is continually adding innovative resources to help.
-Over the past year, the health insurer:
+Capital Blue Cross invests in its members’ mental health and is continually adding innovative resources to help.
+Those resources include a behavioral health toolkit for employer groups and a dedicated mental health and wellness page on its corporate website.

 However your company moves forward with mental health issues, Batzler said it’s critical to make one thing crystal clear: Show your employees you care.